TEF

 Intermediary & Professional Harm

-Information about cases where a licensed Custom House Agent or trade professional faces proceedings in circumstances where the underlying non-compliance originated with the corporate principal
+Information about cases where a licensed Custom House Agent, customs broker or other intermediary or service provider in a regulated sector faces proceedings in circumstances where the underlying non-compliance originated with the corporate principal

 ESG / BRSR Discrepancy

-Information about material discrepancies between a company's ESG or BRSR disclosures and independently verifiable compliance data or regulatory records
+Information about material discrepancies between a corporate body's ESG or BRSR disclosures and independently verifiable compliance data or regulatory records

 Step 02